archgen/ACAD_Nextflow_Pipeline/README.md

 # ACAD_Nextflow_Pipeline
-A nextflow pipeline for aDNA processing and mapping
+A nextflow pipeline for aDNA processing and mapping (STILL IN TESTING)